rahulgkatre/kotlin-matrix/README.md

 - Matrix addition, subtraction, and multiplication

+- Augmented matrices and terminal outputs for all included data structures

 - Gaussian elimination using scaled partial pivoting to obtain REF and RREF forms

 - LU decomposition